dongha1992/learnstorybook.com/content/creating-addons/react/en/add-to-catalog.md

 description: 'Share your Storybook addon with the community'
 ---

 The [Addon Catalog](https://storybook.js.org/addons) is the home of all Storybook addons.
 It’s where we showcase your addons and how developers discover new ones.
-This post shows you how to prepare your addon for release, package it up, and publish it to the catalog.
+Let's prepare your addon for release, package it up, and publish it to the catalog.

 ![](../../images/catalog.png)